 Choose-your-own-adventure framework for mental wellness

-The program was named as one of FastCompany’s 2022 World Changing Ideas, received great employee feedback, and so it’s happening again this year!
-New for 2022: A Global Week of Rest for all employees to take time off and recharge.
+The program was named as one of FastCompany’s 2022 World Changing Ideas, received great employee feedback.
+The company even added something new the following year: A Global Week of Rest for all employees to take time off and recharge.
 July 4-8 the entire company will be OOO.
 Additionally, HubSpot has instituted a “no internal meetings on Fridays” policy to help combat Zoom fatigue and made more adjustments to combat employee burnout.

 Rethinking the traditional work week